Center for Accessibility and Resource for Excellence

 If you have questions about accommodations, please contact:

-Director, Academic Center for Excellence Center of Accommodations and Resource for Excellence
+Academic Support Coordinator, Academic Center for Excellence / Center for Accessibility and Resource for Excellence

 Concordia University Chicago – Klinck Library Room 025